paulos84/frags/README.md

 the chemical structure.
 If the compound already exists in the database, the user is provided with a link to the detail view.

+From CAS numbers the SMILES notation string which representing the chemical structure is obtained from a request to CIRpy, the Python interface for a service which resolves chemical identities.
+The open-source cheminformatics toolkit RDKit is able to decode the SMILES string into a class representing a molecule.

+The models within the compounds app implement various levels of abstraction in representing molecules in order to support different use cases.

+cirpy api to build smile

 load fixture data: